Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 What age is this art lesson for?

-This project works really well with 5 and 6-year-olds.
+This project works well with 5 and 6-year-olds.
 Some of the examples you will see in this post are from 1st graders.
 However, we know all elementary-aged children love monster art projects (so really this could work for any age).

 Read more>>>Easy Flower Art Lesson For 1st Graders